splunk/splunk-sdk-csharp-pcl/README.md

 1. You will be granted support if you or your company are already covered under an existing maintenance/support agreement.
-Send an email to _support@splunk.com_ and include "Splunk SDK for C# PCL" in the subject line.
+Submit a new case in the [Support Portal][contact] and include "Splunk SDK for C# PCL" in the subject line.

 2. If you are not covered under an existing maintenance/support agreement, you can find help through the broader community at: